Photobiomodulation

 Cellular Energy

-Near-infrared light at 810 nm increases mitochondrial membrane potential by 30% and ATP synthesis by 22%, mechanism demonstrated via cytochrome c oxidase.
+Near-infrared light at 810 nm increases mitochondrial ATP synthesis up to +253% at 6h post-irradiation in cultured muscle cells (in vitro), mechanism demonstrated via cytochrome c oxidase.

 Study